Whitehall Mystery: Speculation

 Newspapers suggested a connection between this murder and the Jack the Ripper murders in and around the Whitechapel district that were occurring simultaneously, but the Metropolitan Police ruled out any connection between the cases.
 An inquest was opened by Westminster's coroner, John Troutbeck, on 8 October.
 It determined that the woman had been "of large stature and well-nourished", and suggested that she had been approximately 24 years old and 5 feet 8 inches in height.
 The uterus had been removed from the body.
 The right arm had been severed by someone with knowledge of human anatomy, had been tourniqueted to stem blood flow, and due to the lack of muscle contraction, was removed post-mortem.
 It was also revealed that the victim had been wearing a broché satin dress at the time of death.

 The dress had been manufactured in Bradford, England, from a pattern estimated as three years old.
 Pieces of newspaper found with the remains were from the Echo of 24 August and an issue of the Chronicle of unknown date.
 Although the cause of death was unknown, the victim had not suffocated or drowned.
 However, the coroner was unable to exclude haemorrhaging as the cause of death.

 Besides the uterus being absent, the left lung had severe pleurisy; nothing was found to indicate that the victim had borne children; the heart was healthy and the right lung, liver, stomach, kidneys and spleen were normal.
 She had been dead for around six weeks to two months and had fair skin and dark hair.
 Furthermore, the condition of the hand recovered suggested the decedent was not an individual who was accustomed to manual labour.

 Popular culture

 The board game Whitehall Mystery (published in 2017 by Fantasy Flight Games) is based on the case.
 Players represent either the police (cooperating to hunt and arrest the murderer) or the culprit (who tries to evade the police and reach three locations on the board – a map of London).

-It has become a point of trivia and irony that Scotland Yard, arguably the world's best-known police building, was originally built (it later moved to a new location) on a crime scene related to an unsolved murder.
+It has become a point of trivia and irony that Scotland Yard was originally built (it later moved to a new location) on a crime scene related to an unsolved murder.